Reporting Obligations (FINRA Rule 4530)

 Exam Tip: Gotchas

-• Rule 4530(e) removes duplicative filing but does NOT remove the disclosure itself.
-A firm that discloses on Form U4 satisfies 4530 for the same event.
+• The duplicate-filing safe harbor removes duplicative filing but does NOT remove the disclosure itself.
+A firm that discloses on Form U4 satisfies the firm event-reporting rule for the same event.
 A firm that does neither has violated both.

 What do the $5,000,